Frequently Asked Questions

 Q: What are the application requirements?

 A: Complete the EAST application online.
 Digitally submit your undergraduate transcript, Letters of Recommendation (2 to 3), GRE (mandatory for ACS candidates.
 A GMAT Score may be submitted, but it is not our preference), completed short essay questions, all OERs/AERs, and ORB.
-The application link is https://east.usma.edu and is CAC-enabled.
-Please be aware that any data you might have input on USMA's WEST system does not make its way to EAST.
+The application link is https://teach.westpoint.edu/ and is CAC-enabled.
+Please be aware that any data you might have input on USMA's WEST system does not make its way to TEACH.
 If you wish to apply to SOSH, you must put all of the data on EAST (we do not monitor WEST).